dataloop-ai/dtlpy-documentation/docs_build/glossary/glossary.md

 The Package Codebase is the code you import to the platform containing all of the Modules and functions.
 When you upload the code to the platform, either from your computer or from Github, it is saved on the platform as an Item (in a zip file).

 There are four types of code bases, which are all limited to 100MB:
-- Item Codebase
+- Item Codebase;
-- git Codebase
+- git Codebase;
-- local Codebase
+- local Codebase;
-- filesystem (currently no one uses this, and is likely used when working in a remote container)
+- filesystem (currently no one uses this, and is likely used when working in a remote container);
--

 ### <a name="classificationlabel"></a>Classification Label
 A type of [Annotation](#annotation) that is used to categorize Items based on the sum of characteristics it has.
 Usually a text is attributed to a classification label, describing the category in which the Item was classified.